 A basic fitness monitor with a thin, sleek design.
 We love that it is waterproof and can be worn while swimming.

 It doesn't track heart rate or have a screen.
 Battery life isn't as long as that of other models we considered.

-A popular, streamlined design that was recently updated – now incorporates PurePulse heart rate monitor and other convenient features for an unbeatable price.
+A popular, streamlined design that was recently updated – incorporates PurePulse heart rate monitor and other convenient features for a good price.
 5-day battery life.

 Can't be submerged or worn in the shower.
 Band might wear out quickly.

 The latest Fitbit watch that features a slim, lightweight design.
 In addition to fitness tracking, offers Fitbit OS with access to numerous apps and Pay.
 Has WiFi connectivity.

 The watch strap is a bit flimsy.
 Music syncing ability has some bugs, and Bluetooth connection occasionally drops.

 We purchase every product we review with our own funds — we never accept anything from product manufacturers.